Where’s your rudder? Inspiration for training & development specialists

 What the canals of Amsterdam have to teach us trainers about self-care

-Posted by Lee-Anne Ragan | Filed under Conflict resolution, training & development, Travel
+Posted by Lee-Anne Ragan | Filed under Conflict resolution, Training & development, Travel

 Recently I spent some time in Amsterdam with my friend and colleague Gert Junne of the University of Amsterdam and Network University.
 As we dialogued for hours about our mutual work, sharing resources and ideas for collaboration we drove through the country side exploring.
 The picture above shows the North Sea on the left.
 The [...]